carpentries-incubator/geospatial-python/_episodes/02-raster-reproject.md

 > ## Data Tip
 > You might wonder why the result of `terrain_model_HARV_xarr.rio.reproject()` shows `-9999` at the edges whereas when we read in the data, `surface_model_HARV_xarr` did not show the `-9999` values.
 This is because xarray by default will wait until the last necessary moment before actually running the computations on an xarray DataArray.
 This form of evaluation is called lazy, as opposed to eager, where functions are always computed when they are called.
-If you ever want a lazy DataArray to reveal it's underlying values, you can use the `.compute()` function.
-Xarray will only show the values in the corners of the array.
+If you ever want a lazy DataArray to reveal it's underlying values, you can use the `.compute()` function. `xarray` will only show the values in the corners of the array.
 > > ## Show code
 > >
 > > ```python